zap51/awesome-ceph/rgw/s3-migration-tools/clyso-chorus/standalone/README.md

 # rm chorctl_Linux_x86_64.tar.gz chorus_Linux_x86_64.tar.gz
 ```

-2. Perform the configuration and start Chorus standalone
+2. Perform the configuration and start Chorus standalone.
 Ensure the configuration file is located at `~/.config/chorus/config.yaml` or pass the configuration file with `-c` option to the command `chorus`
 ```
 # chorus
 _________ .__